30 Lesser Known Projects by Famous Designers

 Known for: MoMA, Windows 8.

 Paula Scher is well-known for her bold, text-centered works for the New York City Ballet and MoMA.
-This package for the Ooola candies and nuts shows early signs of her obsession with fonts.
+This package design for the Ooola candies and nuts shows early signs of her obsession with fonts.

 Paula Scher Ooola candies and nuts